sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 gcloud container clusters get-credentials spark-op-services --zone europe-west1-b --project spark-int-cloud-services
 ```

 Running the first couple commands, your browser will open, asking for authorization to access your account.
-If you have more than one Google/GMail account configured you'll have to explicitely choose the `sparkfabrik.com` one.
+If you have more than one Google/Gmail account configured you'll have to explicitly choose the `sparkfabrik.com` one.

 Once you run all three commands above, you're done.

 ### Test and enjoy

-To test everything is working as expected, we'll try to run a service in a container, exposing it through a local URL.
+To test that everything is working as expected, we'll try to run a service in a container, exposing it through a local URL.

 #### DNSDock